TBeijen/tbnl-hugo/content/post/2024-05-22-how-a-lego-restroom-sign-beats-every-enterprise-software-out-there.md

 Somewhat similar to programming: When having added things on top for a while, at some point refactoring becomes needed.

-It is worth noting that some complexities in business logic, can simply be unavoidable, due to compliancy, regulations or privacy requirements.
+It is worth noting that some complexities in business logic, simply can not be avoided, due to compliancy, regulations or privacy requirements.

 ### Do real user tests